Neck: Muscles and triangles

 Muscles of the neck attach to the skull, hyoid bone, clavicles and the sternum.
 They bound the two major neck triangles; anterior and posterior.

 Anterior triangle is defined by the anterior border of the sternocleidomastoid muscle, inferior edge of the mandible and the midline of the neck.
 It contains the stylohyoid, digastric, mylohyoid, geniohyoid, omohyoid, sternohyoid, thyrohyoid and sternothyroid muscles.
 These muscles are grouped as the suprahyoid and infrahyoid muscles depending on if they are located superiorly or inferiorly to the hyoid bone.
 The suprahyoid muscles (stylohyoid, digastric, mylohyoid, geniohyoid) elevate the hyoid bone, while the infrahyoid muscles (omohyoid, sternohyoid, thyrohyoid, sternothyroid) depress it.
 Acting synchronously, both groups facilitate speech and swallowing.

 Posterior triangle is bordered by the posterior border of the sternocleidomastoid muscle, anterior border of the trapezius muscle and the superior edge of the middle third of the clavicle.
 This triangle contains the sternocleidomastoid, trapezius, splenius capitis, levator scapulae, omohyoid, anterior, middle and posterior scalene muscles.

 Nerve supply

 Sensation to the front areas of the neck comes from the roots of the spinal nerves C2-C4, and at the back of the neck from the roots of C4-C5.

 In addition to nerves coming from and within the human spine, the accessory nerve and vagus nerve travel down the neck.

-Blood supply and vessels
+Blood supply and major vessels

+The major blood vessels traveling through the neck provide the primary conduit for supplying oxygenated blood to and draining venous blood from the head.

-The head and neck get the majority of its blood supply through the carotid and vertebral arteries.
-Arteries which supply the neck are common carotid arteries, which bifurcate into the internal and external carotid arteries.
+The main arteries supplying oxygenated blood to the head and neck are the external carotid arteries, the internal carotid arteries, the vertebral arteries and the thyrocervical trunks.

+The carotid and vertebral arteries mostly supply the head, whilst the many small blood vessels of the thyrocervical trunk vascularise the structures of the neck.
+The subclavian artery gives rise to the vertebral arteries and thyrocervical trunks, which provide blood to the cerebrum, the cerebellum, posterior neck, upper limbs and the superior and anterior chest wall.
+The thyrocervical trunk mainly vascularizes anterior neck structures, the thyroid gland, and regional muscles.

+The external carotid arteries (ECA) rise from the common carotid artery, as one of two main branches, which stem from the aortic arch on the left side and from the brachiocephalic trunk on the right side.

+The carotid bifurcation occurs at the level of the thyroid cartilage in the larynx.
+The external carotid artery is the only division of the common carotid that gives branches to the neck region and supplies the superficial structures of the head and face.

+The external carotid artery has eight branches: the superior thyroid, ascending pharyngeal, lingual, facial, occipital, posterior auricular, maxillary and superficial temporal arteries, the last two being the terminal branches of the external carotid.